LyukSergey/CodeLineCounting/README.md

 # counting-code-line

 Shows folder structure with count of no commented lines in Java classes.
+Files with not .java extension will be skipped.

 ## to work locally:
 run command below in the terminal: